jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 [(source)](http://page.mi.fu-berlin.de/prechelt/Biblio/stop_tricks1997.pdf)

 This is only a visualization of the concept.
-The real time error may go up temporarily and then drop again.
+The real-time error may go up temporarily and then drop again.
 We can checkpoint models regularly with the corresponding validation errors and select the correct model later.

 #### Grid search for hyperparameters